 The University of Wisconsin-Eau Claire's public health degree is an excellent major for those curious about health on a global scale and eager to help others.

-Rooted in experiential learning, the major's broad, rigorous curriculum covers a variety of important topics, giving you the freedom to pursue multiple passions.
+Rooted in experiential learning, the major's rigorous, interdisciplinary curriculum covers a variety of important topics, giving you the freedom to pursue multiple passions.
+Designed to pair well with an additional major, such as mathematics, sociology or communications, you have the opportunity to create the diverse resume that employers seek.
 Dive into social movements, epidemiology, geography, sociology, communications, health policy and management and so much more.
 Small class sizes allow for a more personalized, cohort-style education.

 Supported by expert faculty and peers as passionate as you are, you'll quickly find the many incredible learning opportunities that await you at UW-Eau Claire.
-And with the employment of public health professionals continuing to rise, now is the perfect time to begin your degree and help make the world a better place.
+Individuals who believe in the power of community health and desire access to healthcare for all are needed now more than ever.

 Public health program details